daaronr/micro-giving-pub/be2024/handout_bothmodules.md

+[comment]: <> (2024BB)

-*Note:* a recommended 'advanced' reading is 'Ten Little Treasures of Game Theory and Ten Intuitive Contradictions' Goeree and Holt, 2001
+*Note:* a recommended reading is 'Ten Little Treasures of Game Theory and Ten Intuitive Contradictions' Goeree and Holt, 2001

+\textcolor{gray}{If you are particularly interested, skim or read the introduction of any of the 'Handbooks' like 'Handbook of Experimental Economics'}

+[comment]: <> (2024EE)

+[comment]: <> (101BB)

+*Supplementary reading:*

+I highly recommend you look over some of the literature on how game theoretic predictions/concepts are considered and tested.
+Some suggestions:

+- 'Ten Little Treasures of Game Theory and Ten Intuitive Contradictions' Goeree and Holt, 2001

+- Skim or read the introduction of any of the 'Handbooks' like 'Handbook of Experimental Economics'

+Meta-analysis papers like:

+- Oosterbeek, Hessel, Randolph Sloof, and Gijs Van De Kuilen.
+"Cultural differences in ultimatum game experiments: Evidence from a meta-analysis."
+Experimental economics 7.2 (2004): 171-188 or

+- Johnson, Noel D., and Alexandra A. Mislin.
+"Trust games: A meta-analysis."
+Journal of Economic Psychology 32.5 (2011): 865-889.

+I also advise looking at recent 'replication' and 'many labs' project work; there are now more systematic attempts to get robust evidence on which patterns and effects are 'real' and which were a 'lucky draw' or 'publication bias'.
+This also applies to our later discussion of behavioral economics.

+Another fairly readable and extremely influential (theory) paper:

+- Spence, M. (1973): 'Job market signaling,' The Quarterly Journal of Economics, vol. 87, pp. 355-374.

+[comment]: <> (101EE)

 <!---
 ## Suggested practice problems: see VLE